How to smell your own breath. Self-test for halitosis (bad breath).

 Similar to the ones above, the goal of their protocol is to create a specimen from your mouth that can then be reintroduced to your nose as a (fresh, new, independent) sample that will therefore be judged relatively objectively by it.

 Here’s a variation on the way you can run the spoon test described above.
 It’s not better, just different.
-Dentists sometimes use this method in their office.
+Dentists sometimes use this method in their offices.

 [You should be able to find it at any pharmacy.
 Get just normal gauze (it looks and feels like very loosely woven cloth), not the ouch-less, non-stick variety.
 Anything larger than 2 by 2 inches is fine too, just cut it down so it fits in your mouth.]